 Escrowed Funds.....
 Funds in escrow for the Certificateholders of each Trust will be held by the Depositary as Deposits relating to such Trust.
 Funds may be withdrawn by the Trustees from time to time to purchase Equipment Notes prior to the deadline established for purposes of this offering.
-On each Regular Distribution Date, the Depositary will pay interest accrued on the Deposits relating to such Trust at a rate per annum equal to the interest rate applicable to the Certificates issued by such Trust.
-The Deposits relating to each Trust and interest paid thereon will not be subject to the subordination provisions applicable to the Certificates.
-The Deposits cannot be used to pay any other amount in respect of the Certificates.

-Unused Escrowed Funds.....
+On each Regular Distribution Date, the Depositary will pay interest accrued on the Deposits relating to S-11 Unused Escrowed Funds.....